Edward-jiang495/simple-covid-simulation/README.md

 Note that these stats are only for simulation only.
 It does not represent covid in the real world.

+Do not be fooled by these numbers.
+The reason that the transmission rate is low here is because I also take account of time.
+The longer time one spends with another, the higher chance one will have to catch Covid-19.

-P(Infection with no rules): 80% (your sneezes and cough can spread far away)
+P(Infection with no rules): 20% (your sneezes and cough can spread far away)

-P(Infection with one with masks, one without, no social distancing): 50%
+P(Infection with one with masks, one without, no social distancing): 10%

-P(Infection with one with masks, one without with social distancing): 30%

-P(Infection with both wearing masks, no social distancing): 20% (covid can still spread if one does not wash their hands often)
+P(Infection with both wearing masks, no social distancing): 5% (covid can still spread if one does not wash their hands often)

-P(Infection with both wearing masks, and social distancing): 5%

 P(Lockdown assuming all people are wearing masks, social distancing, and controlling their moves): 5%